Effective communication: why it’s important

 - Let parents finish what they’re saying before you speak.
 Then summarise what parents have said, and check that you’ve understood correctly.

 - Check on the feeling as well as the content of what parents have said.
-For example, ‘Am I right in saying that you felt upset when the other parent told Taj to stop shouting?’
+For example, ‘It sounds like you felt upset when the other parent told Taj to stop shouting.
+Is that right?’

 - Try to understand parents’ perspectives, even if you disagree with what they’re saying.
 Put yourself in their shoes.
 For example, ‘It sounds like you felt judged as a parent’.

-In every interaction with parents, one of your goals is to strengthen your partnership with them.
-You’re more likely to achieve this goal if you consistently speak to parents in a clear, respectful and considerate way.
+In every interaction with parents and carers, one of your goals is to strengthen your partnership with them.
+You’re more likely to achieve this goal if you consistently speak to parents in a clear and considerate way.

 Here are some ideas for this kind of speaking: